The geometric classification of Leibniz algebras: Main theorem

 \subsection{Nilpotent Leibniz algebras and conjectures about them.}

 Several conjectures state that nilpotent Lie algebras form a very small subvariety in the variety of Lie algebras.
 Grunewald and O'Halloran conjectured in \cite{GRH3} that for any $n$-dimensional nilpotent Lie algebra $A$ there exists an $n$-dimensional non-nilpotent Lie algebra $B$ such that $B\to A$.
 At the same time, Vergne conjectured in \cite{V70} that a nilpotent Lie algebra cannot be rigid in the variety of all Lie algebras.
 Analogous assertions can be conjectured for other varieties.
-Grunewald--O'Halloran Conjecture was proved for four dimensional Lie and Jordan algebras in \cite{BC99,KE14} and for three dimensional Novikov and Leibniz algebras in \cite{BB14,CKLO13}.
+We will say that the variety $\mathfrak{A}$ of algebras has {\it Grunewald--O'Halloran Property} if for any nilpotent algebra $A\in\mathfrak{A}$ there is a non-nilpotent algebra $B\in\mathfrak{A}$ such that $B\to A$.
+We will say that $\mathfrak{A}$ has {\it Vergne Property} if there are no nilpotent rigid algebras in $\mathfrak{A}$.
+We will also say that $\mathfrak{A}$ has {\it Vergne--Grunewald--O'Halloran Property} if any irreducible component of $\mathfrak{A}$ contains a non-nilpotent algebra.
+Grunewald--O'Halloran Property was proved for four dimensional Lie and Jordan algebras in \cite{BC99,KE14} and for three dimensional Novikov and Leibniz algebras in \cite{BB14,CKLO13}.
 Also, some results concerning Grunewald--O'Halloran Conjecture for Lie algebras were obtained in \cite{ht14,ht16}.
-Since the current work is devoted to Leibniz algebras, we consider here conjectures about nilpotent Leibniz algebras.

-\begin{Conj}[Grunewald--O'Halloran Conjecture.]
-For any $n$-dimensional nilpotent Leibniz algebra $A$ ($n\ge 2$) there exists an $n$-dimensional non-nilpotent Leibniz algebra $B$ such that $B\to A$. \end{Conj}

-\begin{Conj}[Vergne--Grunewald--O'Halloran Conjecture.]
-Any irreducible component in the variety of $n$-dimensional Leibniz algebras ($n\ge 2$) contains a non-nilpotent algebra. \end{Conj}

-\begin{Conj}[Vergne Conjecture.]
-Any $n$-dimensional nilpotent Leibniz algebra ($n\ge 2$) is not rigid in the variety of $n$-dimensional Leibniz algebras. \end{Conj}

-It is clear that Vergne--Grunewald--O'Halloran Conjecture follows from Grunewald--O'Halloran Conjecture and Vergne Conjecture follows from Vergne--Grunewald--O'Halloran Conjecture.
-As a part of the proof of Theorem \ref{mainTh}, we will prove that Vergne--Grunewald--O'Halloran Conjecture is valid in $\mathfrak{Leib}_4$.
-On the other hand, we will show that Grunewald--O'Halloran Conjecture is not satisfied in the same variety.
-Thus, we will disprove Grunewald--O'Halloran Conjecture for Leibniz algebras.
+It is clear that Vergne--Grunewald--O'Halloran Property follows from Grunewald--O'Halloran Property and Vergne Property follows from Vergne--Grunewald--O'Halloran Property.
+As a part of the proof of Theorem \ref{mainTh}, we will show that $\mathfrak{Leib}_4$ has Vergne--Grunewald--O'Halloran Property.
+On the other hand, we will show that the same variety does not have Grunewald--O'Halloran Property.

 Let us also introduce the following four dimensional nilpotent Lebniz algebra structures:

 It was proved in \cite{kppv} that the variety of four dimensional nilpotent Leibniz algebras is formed by four irreducible components, namely, $\overline{O(\mathfrak{L}_2^n)}$, $\overline{O(\mathfrak{L}_5^n)}$, $\overline{O(\mathfrak{L}_{11}^n)}$ and $\overline{\{O(\mathfrak{N}_{3}^{a})\}_{a \in\mathbb{C}}}$.